Everleigh Club: The sisters' separate responsibilities

 The Everleigh sisters Minna and Ada—the madams of the Everleigh Club— carried out very different duties in the operation of the club.
-Ada, the soft-spoken sister, mainly focused on the business transactions, which included managing the books and allocating finances.
-She took care of the logistics of running the club and was responsible for hiring new girls.
+Ada, the quieter and more reserved sister, took on the responsibility of making sure the club was kept up to standard.
+She mainly focused on the business transactions, which included managing the books and allocating finances.
+She also took care of the logistics of running the club, including overseeing cleaning and renovations, and was responsible for hiring new girls.

 Minna, the outgoing sister, was responsible for teaching new girls charm and culture, as well as any duties that required personal interaction.
 Her personality lent her the ability to effortlessly interact with guests.
 Often Minna was seen socializing with guests near the parlors or welcoming them with a friendly greeting into the club.